 Venmo Credit Card review

-A relatively straightforward cashback card.
+A relatively straightforward and convenient cashback card.

 - Get this card if you want a solid cashback card that makes it easy to maximize your rewards.

 - Pick something else if you want a cashback card with bigger earning potential or if you need an intro APR.

 - Apply with a good credit score of 670 or higher.

 Purchase APR (variable)

 Steven Dashiell is a credit cards writer at Finder.
 He's worked on 250 Finder articles and counting, helping readers embrace and maximize credit cards.
 Backed by nearly a decade of research and reporting experience, Steve's work can be seen on Debt.com, CreditCards.com and Lifehacker.

 The most interesting thing about the Venmo Credit Card is its rewards structure.
 You’ll earn 3% cash back on your biggest spending category each month, and 2% back on your second biggest category.
 Unlike some category cards, you don’t have to opt-in to a category and they don’t rotate on a quarterly basis.
 Instead, the card automatically tracks your spending and assigns the highest earning rate to the eligible categories you spend most in.
 This is quite convenient and could be a good option for consumers who want accelerated rewards but prefer a hands-off approach to maxing card rewards.

 Aside from rewards, the rest of the card is pretty standard.
 You get some nice financial management options through the Venmo app, and the card doesn’t charge foreign transaction fees.
 But you won’t find a signup bonus or intro APR here, leaving the card a bit lacking compared to similar cashback competitors.
 Strangely, the card doesn’t offer any sort of rewards on Venmo usage either, which feels like a missed opportunity.

 How to apply for the Venmo Credit Card